dream11/react-native-remote-ui/README.md

 import * as React from 'react';
 import { View } from 'react-native';
-import { RemoteComponent } from 'react-native-remote-component';
+import { RemoteComponent } from 'react-native-remote-ui';

 const FallbackComponent = () => {
   return (